dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 With CNS this capabilities is now available to all OpenShift deployments, no matter where they are deployed.
 To demonstrate this capability with an application we will deploy a PHP-based file uploader that has multiple front-end instances sharing a common storage repository.

-&#x3009;First make sure you are still in the example project created earlier
+&#8680; First make sure you are still in the example project created earlier

     oc project my-test-project

-&#x3009;Next deploy the example application:
+&#8680; Next deploy the example application:

     oc new-app openshift/php:7.0~https://github.com/christianh814/openshift-php-upload-demo --name=file-uploader